Norm (mathematics): Properties

 A special case of this is the Cauchy–Schwarz inequality:

 Every norm is a seminorm and thus satisfies all properties of the latter.
 In turn, every seminorm is a sublinear function and thus satisfies all properties of the latter.
 In particular, every norm is a convex function.

 Equivalence

-The concept of unit circle (the set of all vectors of norm 1) is different in different norms: for the 1-norm, the unit circle is a square, for the 2-norm (Euclidean norm), it is the well-known unit circle, while for the infinity norm, it is a different square.
+The concept of unit circle (the set of all vectors of norm 1) is different in different norms: for the 1-norm, the unit circle is a square oriented as a diamond; for the 2-norm (Euclidean norm), it is the well-known unit circle; while for the infinity norm, it is an axis-aligned square.
 For any $p$-norm, it is a superellipse with congruent axes (see the accompanying illustration).
 Due to the definition of the norm, the unit circle must be convex and centrally symmetric (therefore, for example, the unit ball may be a rectangle but cannot be a triangle, and $p \geq 1$ for a $p$-norm).